tloen/alpaca-lora/README.md

 as well as Tim Dettmers' [bitsandbytes](https://github.com/TimDettmers/bitsandbytes).

 Without hyperparameter tuning or validation-based checkpointing, the LoRA model produces outputs comparable to the Stanford Alpaca model, though possibly with more minor mistakes.
 (Please see the outputs included below.)
 Further tuning might be able to achieve better performance; I invite interested users to give it a try and report their results.

-As usual, I can be reached at https://twitter.com/ecjwg.

 ### Setup